Guardian Portal

 1. Living Document

 This Charter is a living document.
-It may be revised, expanded, or clarified as the guild grows and its needs change.
+It gets revised and clarified as the guild grows and its needs change.

 2. Authority to Amend